namjoonsuh/TimeAutoDiff/README.md

 # TimeAutoDiff
 This is the Github repository for code implementation of the TimeAutoDiff model (https://arxiv.org/pdf/2406.16028).
 Thanks for your interest in our model!
+Any feedback is welcome.
+Also looking for collaborations with other researchers to solve scientific problems using the TimeAutoDiff model.
+Please contact namjsuh@ucla.edu

 ## File descriptions in ``Model Code Folder''.
 In the Model Code file, we have the following py-files.